600-cell: Twenty-five 24-cells

-Fibrations of isocline polygrams
+Rotations on polygram isoclines

+The regular convex 4-polytopes each have their characteristic kind of right (and left) isoclinic rotation, corresponding to their characteristic kind of discrete Hopf fibration of great circles.
+For example, the 600-cell can be fibrated six different ways into a set of Clifford parallel great decagons, so the 600-cell has six distinct right (and left) isoclinic rotations in which those great decagon planes are invariant planes of rotation.
+We say these isoclinic rotations are characteristic of the 600-cell because the 600-cell's edges lie in their invariant planes.
+These rotations only emerge in the 600-cell, although they are also found in larger regular polytopes (the 120-cell) which contain inscribed instances of the 600-cell.

-Just as the geodesic polygons (decagons or hexagons or squares) in central planes form fiber bundles of Clifford parallel great circles, the corresponding geodesic skew polygrams (which trace the paths on the Clifford torus of vertices under isoclinic rotation) form fiber bundles of Clifford parallel isoclines: helical circles which wind through all four dimensions.
+Just as the geodesic polygons (decagons or hexagons or squares) in the 600-cell's central planes form fiber bundles of Clifford parallel great circles, the corresponding geodesic skew polygrams (which trace the paths on the Clifford torus of vertices under isoclinic rotation) form fiber bundles of Clifford parallel isoclines: helical circles which wind through all four dimensions.

 Since isoclinic rotations are chiral, occurring in left-handed and right-handed forms, each polygon fiber bundle has corresponding left and right polygram fiber bundles.

 All the fiber bundles are aspects of the same discrete Hopf fibration, because the fibration is the various expressions of the same distinct left-right pair of isoclinic rotations.

 Cell rings are another expression of the Hopf fibration.

 Each discrete fibration has a set of cell-disjoint cell rings that tesselates the 4-polytope.

 The isoclines in each chiral bundle spiral around each other: they are axial geodesics of the rings of face-bonded cells.

 The Clifford parallel cell rings of the fibration nest into each other, pass through each other without intersecting in any cells, and exactly fill the 600-cell with their disjoint cell sets.

-Isoclinic rotations rotate a rigid object's vertices along parallel paths in two completely orthogonal planes at the same time, the way a loom weaves a piece of fabric from two orthogonal sets of parallel fibers.
+Isoclinic rotations rotate a rigid object's vertices along parallel paths, each vertex circling within two orthogonal moving great circles, the way a loom weaves a piece of fabric from two orthogonal sets of parallel fibers.